libraries-fi/kirkanta-api/doc/documentation.md

 contains a list of service times.
 Days can contain multiple time entries, because libraries can service either in self-service mode without staff, or while the staff is present as usual.

-- Some libraries are closed during the day, resulting in gaps in time definitions.
+- Some libraries are closed during the day, resulting in gaps between time entries.
-- When library is closed for the whole day, `times` will be `NULL` and `closed` will be `TRUE`.
+- When a library is closed for the whole day, `times` will be `NULL` and `closed` will be `TRUE`.

 ### Parameters
 Name            | Description